Devil is in the detail for Tesco turnaround

 "It will ultimately be the retailer's understanding of its shoppers' mentality and how it implements its initiatives which will determine if it regains its former position of strength," said retail research group Conlumino.

-Successful turnarounds at Britain's No. 4 grocer Wm Morrison Supermarkets, under Marc Bolland (now at Marks & Spencer ) and at No. 3 player J Sainsbury, under Justin King, have been about innovative marketing that changes customer perceptions of a brand as well as a better store experience.
+Successful turnarounds at Britain's No. 4 grocer Wm Morrison Supermarkets (MRW.L), under Marc Bolland (now at Marks & Spencer (MKS.L)) and at No. 3 player J Sainsbury (SBRY.L), under Justin King, have been about innovative marketing that changes customer perceptions of a brand as well as a better store experience.

 Clarke clearly recognises this.
 Earlier this month he launched a review of Tesco's multimillion-pound brand communications strategy that could spell the end of its two-decade old "Every Little Helps" mantra.